c7rishi/BAMBI/cran_comments.md

 * removed press.enter argument from plot.angmcmc, paramtrace and lpdtrace.
 * changed BESSI, BESSI0, BESSI0_C and BESSI1.
 They're now all wrappers for R::bessel_i.
 * changed "n"-cluster to "n"-component in print.angmcmc.
+* Deleted AIC.angmcmc, BIC.angmcmc -- they can be directly computed using
+stats::AIC and stats::BIC.

 # BAMBI v2.0.1